Paper manager: Staffan Müller-Wille

 Aims and learning outcomes

-- to acquaint students with fundamental issues in historical writing on the sciences from the early 19th century to the aftermath of the Cold War and the period of decolonisation;
+- to acquaint students with fundamental issues in historical writing on the sciences from the late 18th century to the period of decolonisation and aftermath of the Cold War;

 - to provide students with an understanding of the principal changes that created the scientific institutions, professionals and practices of the modern world;